FloHauss/XMC_HTC/README.md

 - TODO: Ordner und Files einbinden und nochmal beschreiben

 ## HGCLR
-HGCLR requires  input files to run:\
+HGCLR requires 2 input files to run:\
 tok.txt: This file contains tokenized text data.
 Each number in the file represents a token ID corresponding to words or subwords from the original dataset.\
 Y.txt: This file contains all hierarchical labels.
 Each line contains the label vector for a single instance.

+It is necessary that the files for each dataset are located in their respective directories.
+For example, files for the WoS dataset should be stored in the wos folder, and files for the RCV1 dataset should be stored in the rcv1 folder.
+This ensures that the scripts can correctly access the required data.\
+The optimal training parameters for each dataset can be found in the [here](https://github.com/wzh9969/contrastive-htc).